bonkzero404/uddin-lang/README.md

 -   ✅ **Multiline Strings** with backticks for raw text (perfect for JSON, SQL, HTML)
 -   ✅ **JSON Support** with built-in parsing and serialization functions
 -   ✨ **Extended Standard Library** with advanced string manipulation, functional array methods, and new data structures (Set, Stack, Queue)
--   🌐 **Comprehensive Networking** with HTTP client, TCP/UDP sockets, and network utilities
+   🌐 **Comprehensive Networking** with HTTP client, TCP/UDP sockets, and network utilities 🗄️ **Database Integration & CDC** with real-time Change Data Capture for PostgreSQL and MySQL binlog streaming

 ### 🛠️ Developer Tools